Alternatives & comparisons

 Deployment: 30 Seconds, No Admin Rights, Any Device

 Aiseptor deploys as a user-space process: no kernel driver, no IT ticketing, no managed-device requirement.
 A candidate on their personal laptop can be in a compliant session in 30 seconds.
-From $2 per session.
+Start with 5 free sessions.

 Frequently Asked Questions